Deltares/EPIC-api/docs/guides/api_deployment.md

 We should now be able to stablish a connection between the Django and the PostgreSQL server.

+> This step can be verified after installing Django by running the command `poetry run python manage.py check --database default`

 ## Installing Django

 * Checkout the root directory of the EPIC-api repository somewhere recognizable.
 Such as `/var/www/epicapi-site/`.